calico/solo/README.md

   -recalibrate_scores   Recalibrate doublet scores (not recommended anymore)
                         (default: False)
-  --version             Get version of solo-sc (default: False)
+  --version             Get version of solo-sc (default: False) --lr_st
+                        Learning rate used for solo.train (default: 1e-3) --lr_vae
+                        Learning rate used for vae (default: 1e-3)

 ```

 Warning: If you are going directly from cellranger 10x output you may want to manually inspect your data prior to running solo.